Writing Principle: Overcome the Tyranny of the OR to Achieve Your Writing Goals

 However, that singular focus doesn’t consider the writer’s skills and passions.
 People who make money while sacrificing their joy hate what they’re doing.
 If you’ve ever worn those golden handcuffs, you know that money alone doesn’t make up for what you’re missing from life.

-For 2023, I wanted to explore goals that could deliver both income AND joy.
+I want to set and achieve goals that can deliver both income AND joy.

 The Tyranny of the OR Forces You to Choose One Goal Over Another